Delia Stafford and Dr. Martin Haberman

 Will I be a star teacher?
 How do I compare to some of the most effective teachers in America working in some of the most difficult schools?
 How do my beliefs and actions compare to those of great teachers?

-These questions have been an on-going research initiative for Martin Haberman, Distinguished Professor, University of Wisconsin, Milwaukee.
-For four decades he has continually researched and observed teachers in school districts all across the country to determine what’s the difference between the best teachers in America and those who fail.
+These questions were the hallmark research initiative for Martin Haberman, Distinguished Professor (1932-2012), University of Wisconsin, Milwaukee.
+For four decades he continually researched and observed teachers in school districts all across the country to determine what the difference is between the best teachers in America and those who fail.
 His book, the culmination of his work, ” Star Teachers Serving Children of Poverty” is the Kappa Delta Pi International Honor Society’s’ all time best seller.(Mike Wolfe, Ex.
 Director, 2002.)
 Individuals considering teaching should want to know the answers to the above stated questions.

 From his on-going reseach, Dr. Haberman crafted an interview which gets to the heart of what teaching should be for children, especially those who live in poverty.
 The questions and answers were derived from what the best teachers believe their job will and should be.
 The interview actually test the third dimension of working in classrooms.
 Not content, not pedagogy, but does the teacher have the capacity to build relationships with children, parents, and school leaders in general.

 Now you can find out about your potential for teaching diverse children in poverty schools by taking the written prescreener to the Haberman Star Teacher Selection Interview.
 This is a 50 item, half hour test that you can administer to yourself, in private, on your own computer.
 Your answers will be rated in terms of how star teachers vs. quitter/failure teachers have responded to the very same questions.
 At the completion of the test you will get a professional profile that tells you a great deal about your potential for teaching in poverty schools.
 First, your total score will be compared with